include <cppad/utility/vector.hpp>

 with the following exceptions:

-conserves on memory
+vectorBool conserves on memory

-(on the other hand, CppAD::vector<bool>
+(on the other hand, CppAD::vector<bool> is expected to be faster

-than vectorBool
+than vectorBool).

 s = vectorBool::bit_per_unit()

-returns the size_t
+returns the size_t value

 s